andreeapurta/TweedleChess/README.md

 # Tweedle chess
-Also known as twin orthodox chess or double-king chess
+Also known as twin orthodox chess or double-king chess - univeristy project

 - each player has two kings and two queens
 - 10×10 board